-This set of instructions covers Rumney Models Bogie Bolster C detailing kit C.05.
-It is designed to enhance the Bachmann Macaw B model and provides a new set of underframe trussing using brass angle as well as accurate brakegear for any of the four types used on these wagons.
+This set of instructions covers Rumney Models Bogie Bolster C detailing kits C.05A and C.05B.
+They are designed to enhance the Bachmann Macaw B model and provide accurate brakegear for any of the four types used on these wagons depending on the kit chosen.
+The options covered are as follows: